AWS Redshift Advanced

 • Result caching is transparent to the user.

-• Complied Code
+• Compiled Code

 • Leader node distributes fully optimized compiled code across all of the nodes of a cluster.
 Compiling the query decreases the overhead associated with an interpreter and therefore increases the runtime speed, especially for complex queries.